 The Banned Poster

 We see the people of Europe rebuilding the Tower of Babel.
-Here’s some points to note: First, we have a confirmation that the Louise Weiss building was truly inspired by the Tower of Babel.
+Here are some points to note: First, we have a confirmation that the Louise Weiss building was truly inspired by the Tower of Babel.
 The poster recreated the exact tower on Pieter Brueghel’s painting, even making sure to include the broken part of the foundation.
 There is NO question there.
 Second, the slogan: “Europe: Many Tongues One Voice” refers to God confusing the people with many languages.
 The Parliament will effectively reverse God’s punishment to teach a lesson concerning idolatry and arrogance.
 Third, look closely at the stars at the top.
 Do they look strange?
 They are upside down aka reversed pentagrams.
 The symbolism behind pentagrams is extremely deep and complex but we can say that a regular pentagram refers to “Good Ruling” and a reverse pentagram refers to “Evil Ruling”.

 This poster has been banned due to protests by numerous groups.
 It is however extremely revealing and proves the esoteric mindset of the builders of the European Union’s Parliament.

 This statue, standing in front of the Winston Churchill building, refers to ancient mythology and depicts one the most ancient representation of Europe.
 Its based on a story where Zeus disguised himself as a white bull in order to seduce the princess Europa who was gathering flowers.
 When she approached the bull and got on its back, the bull seized the occasion to run away with her and eventually rape her (I’m giving you the non-censored version of the story).

 So the woman (who represents Europe) on top of this bull is about to get raped.
 OK, weird.
 Anyways, it represents Good vs Evil, Sun vs Moon and all of that.
 An integral part of the Mystery Religions.
 Learn about this.